How to Start Your Art Collection Without Budget

 Like in starting your own business there is no better time than today to start your art collection.
-You can start by buying art works; however, I want to offer you a different way to start your own collection.
+You can start by buying artworks; however, I want to offer you a different way to start your own collection.
 Something that you all have, that you all have invested in and you are all familiar with – your talent.

 What do I mean by starting your own collection with your talent?

 Well, if you are financially limited these days why not consider using a different type of currency to start a collection?
-Why not use your time, knowledge and skills?
-If you are a business professional you might be working as a financial consultant, marketing specialist, strategy professional or even business mentor.
+Why not use your time, knowledge, and skills?
+If you are a business professional you might be working as a financial consultant, marketing specialist, strategy professional, or even business mentor.
 Many of the artists that I know are lacking these exact business skills – they focus on creating their art but not on promoting themselves and selling their work.
-There are examples of dentists or lawyers that build an impressive art collection by being paid in the form of paintings instead of money; so why not use your skills to work with young artists in the beginning of their career and help them with the business aspect?
+There are examples of dentists or lawyers that build an impressive art collection by being paid in the form of paintings instead of money; so why not use your skills to work with young artists at the beginning of their career and help them with the business aspect?

 This experience will allow you to develop not only your collection but also your knowledge.
-Art education is an on-going process.
+Art education is an ongoing process.
 Working with artists will expose you to new artists and trends, and will allow you to get insights from the artists about their works.
-It will allow you to get involved in the art world and to learn from the professionals: artists, art historians, curators, collectors, gallery personnel and other informed art people.
+It will allow you to get involved in the art world and to learn from the professionals: artists, art historians, curators, collectors, gallery personnel, and other informed art people.
 Speaking with the professionals in the art world will allow you to learn the market and of course will help you to understand what makes a work of art a great one and what makes an artist an influential one.

 But before you are going out there looking for your artist-partner, make sure you articulate what you can offer to the artists and how it will help them.
-Think about presentation skills, financial analysis, legal services, budgeting, negotiations, strategy, video editing or marketing, these are just few topics you can think about.
+Think about presentation skills, financial analysis, legal services, budgeting, negotiations, strategy, video editing, or marketing, these are just a few topics you can think about.